danielharrell/open-eyes-lect-2017-18/Open.md

 But why the lid?
 Suppose I decide not to bother with the lid, and throw the jar to the ground, breaking it open.
 Why is this not simply another way of opening the jar?
-Why would we want to say instead that I *broke* the jar open?
+Why say instead that I *broke* the jar open?

-We would want to say this, it seems, in wanting the jar to remain a jar: something opened without being broken.
+We say this, it seems, in wanting the jar to remain a jar: something opened without being broken.
-More abstractly put: we would want the word
+More abstractly put: we want the word
 "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
-Or still more abstractly: we would want the word "open" to mean that there is continuity, yet at the same time distinctness, or discontinuity, between inside and outside.
+Or still more abstractly: we want the word "open" to mean that there is continuity, yet at the same time distinctness, or discontinuity, between inside and outside.